wHERE OLD MEETS NEW...

 HOW DOES IT WORK?

-Based on the theory that vibration releases trapped energy that’s been stored around the body, this type of massage uses sound waves to produce gentle rhythmic pulsations.
-These pulsations or vibrations are strategically sent through the body, massaging the cells, working out any stored up tension.
+This type of massage uses sound waves to produce gentle rhythmic pulsations.
+These pulsations or vibrations are strategically sent through the body, massaging the muscles, working out any stored up tension, penetrating right down to the tissue and even cellular level.
 Simultaneously, the range of frequencies emitted by the bowls has a calming effect, drawing the brain into the meditative state.

 During normal daily activity, our regular brain frequency is that of Beta.
-The sounds gently draw the brain, first into the Alfa state and then Theta and Delta, where deep relaxation and meditation occur.
+Through a process referred to as brainwave entrainment, the sound gently draw the brain, first into the Alfa state and then Theta and Delta, where deep relaxation and meditation occur.
 Whilst in this deep meditative state, the heart rate slows and the body is able to rejuvenate and find peace of mind.

 To generate the sound and vibration, the practitioner uses one or more Himalayan bowls.
 Made from at least seven different metals and varying in size and weight, the bowls produce sound across a range of frequencies and are used to target different parts of the body accordingly.

-Following a session, the client can continue to experience the benefits of having been in the meditative state for some time.
-Calmness, reduced anxiety and the ability to think clearly and remain focussed are just some of the benefits of regular sound treatments.
+Following a session, one can continue to experience the benefits of having been in the meditative state for some time.
+Calmness, reduced anxiety, improved sleep and the ability to think clearly and remain focussed are just some of the benefits of regular sound treatments.

 WHO CAN ENJOY SOUND MASSAGE?

-Sound massage is suitable for most people, including children and pregnant women (in 2nd and 3rd trimester), and each session is tailor-made to suit the needs of the client.
+Sound massage is suitable for most people, including children and pregnant women (in 2nd and 3rd trimester), and each session is tailor-made to suit individual needs.